Scott-Ian/weekday-calculator/README.md

 1. Behavior: The program will accept a user input and store it in a date object.
   * Input: 3/14/1990
   * Output: Date: 3/14/1990
   * isComplete: _False_

-2. Behavior: The program will check if a date is valid.
-  * Input: 3/14/1990
-  * Output: Valid Date
-  * isComplete: _False_

-3. Behavior: The program will not accept invalid dates.
-  * Input: 300/45/-19
-  * Output: Invalid Date
-  * isComplete: _False_

 4. Behavior: The program will be able to identify and return the day of the month.